Black Vaudeville: Dance

-As vaudeville become more popular the competition for “the most flashy” act increased.
-As minstrelsy became less popular other types of movement were created and carried on to the Vaudeville stage.
-A performer named Benjamin Franklin had an act that was described by his minstrel troupe leader, “waltzes with a pail of water on his head and plays the French horn at the same time.”
+As Vaudeville became more popular, the competition for the "most flashy” act increased.
+As minstrelsy became less popular other types of performances were created and carried on to the Vaudeville stage.
+A performer named Benjamin Franklin had an act that was described by his minstrel troupe leader, “waltzes with a pail of water on his head and plays the French horn at the same time.”Dance was entertainment that was accepted in almost every act slot on the bill for a Vaudeville show.
+Tap, with origins in Africa and Europe, was a style that was often seen.
+A West African dance style called Gioube, a step-style dance, was mixed with Scottish and Irish clog-shoe dances to create tap.